Sushi Striker: The Way of Sushido

-Sushi Striker: The Way of Sushido is an action-puzzle video game developed by indieszero.
+Sushi Striker: The Way of Sushido is an action-puzzle video game developed by indieszero and published by Nintendo.
 The game was released worldwide for the Nintendo 3DS and Nintendo Switch on June 8, 2018.
 Sushi Striker takes place in a world where sushi has been made forbidden by its ruling empire.
 The protagonist, Musashi, attempts to revert this ban on sushi.
 The game consists of one-on-one battles with CPU-controlled opponents, where the player must match sushi plates of the same color on a series of conveyor belts to cause damage to the opponent.

-Sushi Striker received generally positive reviews from critics who praised its gameplay, anime-inspired art style, and story, but criticised the game length and controls.
+Sushi Striker received generally positive reviews from critics who praised its gameplay, anime-inspired art style, and story, but criticized the game length and controls.

 Gameplay

 Sushi Striker: The Way of Sushido is a game where the player battles against opponents with sushi in order to defeat them.
 In battle, both the player and the opponent face each other, with conveyor belts of sushi, resembling sushi trains, between them.
 The player must match as many sushi plates of the same color as possible in order to gather them.
 Musashi will eat the sushi off the plates, and the plates will attack the opponent, causing their health to decrease.
 This is also how the opponent attacks.
 The player and the opponent have three conveyor belts each to match sushi on, as well as one conveyor between them, for both to use.
 The game also offers online multiplayer.